Group Size: 4 - 16 passengers

 Depart from the City Lodge at 08h00, for a full day peninsula tour.
 Driving along the Atlantic seaboard via Hout Bay and Chapman’s Peak, you will visit the Table Mountain National Park – Cape Point, returning along the Indian Ocean coastline back to your well-situated Waterfront hotel.
 A morning or afternoon cable car ascent up Table Mountain is included (weather dependent).
 Dinner can be enjoyed at the bustling Waterfront (at own expense).
 (B)

-Departing Cape Town you will pass through the picturesque Namaqualand region with spectacular views from the Van Ryns Pass.
-Arrive in the historic town of Calvinia, nestled on the foot of the Hantam Mountain range.
+Departing Cape Town mid morning you pass through the picturesque Namaqualand region.
+You will overnight at the foot of the Van Ryns Pass.
 During the months of August – October the landscape is transformed into an explosion of colour due to the numerous wild flowers of the region.
-(B)
+There is the opportunity of sampling the local wines of the area during a wine tasting at the Guesthouse (own expense).
+(BD)

 Day 4 - Augrabies Falls National Park